TheGreengo/Enkelt/README.md

 ### Tasking
 - remake lexer class to be less dumb (a little better broken up)
-- add main token
+- add escape characters to string (noteworthy that I'm such an idiot that I didn't write "string" when I created this todo)
-- check lexer
+- test lexer
 - add custom errors
 - add try/catch blocks in main.cpp
 - write parser's grammar rules